Larusso/skin.maximinimalism.MKII/README.md

-skin.maximinimalism
+skin.maximinimalismMKII
 ===================

-Maximinimalism is a skin for XBMC 13 (Gotham) and above.
+Maximinimalism Mark II is a skin for XBMC 13 (Gotham) and above.

-Maximinimalism is designed to provide a simple, consistent and fast media browsing experience, particularly for lower power devices such as the Raspberry Pi.

-By theDeadman.
+It`s a fork from [Maximinimalism](https://github.com/chrisbevan/skin.maximinimalism)

+The Mark II has a few changes regarding fanart usage and the main menu.

+- This version is for XBMC video users only.
+I removed the menu points for music and photo (because this skin is planned for my use only).

+- The fanart background will change in movie and tv show lists too.

+- The recent items view will only display recent tv episodes.

+Larusso.